 CAN MY REQUEST BE DENIED?

-Generally, a request can be denied if filing deadlines are not met, if there is no classroom space for the student, or if the student is under suspension or expulsion from his/her current school district.
+Generally, a request can be denied if there is no classroom space for the student, or if the student is under suspension or expulsion from his/her current school district.

 WHAT ARE MY OPTIONS IF THE OPEN ENROLLMENT APPLICATION IS DENIED?